nahomz/alx-low_level_programming/0x03-debugging/README.md

-Description

-This directory contains all the code on debugging
+This directory hold debugging practical project on C programming